 All of that took a lot of time.
 I’m not here to tell you I did it in 30 days — it took months and months of chipping away at it.
 Sometimes it’s hard to show up and work toward something when the reward is months or even years away, and it’s super hard to do this work for yourself (I enjoy doing this for clients exponentially more!)… but I know without the tools to build a brand, clients will not seek you out.
 The only way to get past “hustling for gigs” is to build a brand.

-Then, I needed a system for getting visible with my dream customers
+Then, I created a system for getting visible with my dream clients

 I knew that meant I needed to create content, to build my audience on social media, and to make sure my content was discoverable in search.